DurgeshTamhane/durgeshtamhane.github.io/_projects/arduino_dual_pump_project.md

 ##  Application Context

-This hardware forms the automation core for **wet–dry cycling experiments** used in coating durability evaluation.
+This hardware can be useful to automate **wet–dry cycling** according to ASTM G44 and could be repurposed for evaluating coating durability.

 It can repeatedly:

 1. **Fill** a salt-solution chamber (Pump 1 ON)
-2. **Wait** for specified wet exposure time
+2. **Wait** for specified wet exposure time (10 minutes - ASTM G44)
 3. **Drain** the chamber (Pump 2 ON)
-4. **Pause/Dry** for set duration
+4. **Pause/Dry** for set duration (50 minutes - ASTM G44)
 5. Repeat for N cycles

 ##  System Overview

-## 🧭 System Architecture

-The following diagram shows the complete wiring and isolation layout of the system.
+The following diagram shows the complete layout of the system.
 [![System Overview Diagram — Click to enlarge](/files/projects/images/uproject/pump/system_overview.png)](/files/projects/images/uproject/pump/system_overview.png){:target="_blank"}

-<p align="center"><em>Click the image to view the high-resolution version in a new tab.</em></p>
+<p align="center" style="font-size:0.85em;"><em>Click the image to view the high-resolution version in a new tab.</em></p>

  **Isolation principle:**